By Works of Faith Avraham was Reckoned Righteous

 Posted by on Nov 15, 2019

-For the purpose of our study, we will elaborate on Shaul’s statement that Avraham believed, and the faith alone was reckoned to him for righteousness.
+For the purpose of our study, we will elaborate on Shaul’s statement, namely, that Avraham believed, and faith alone was reckoned to him for righteousness, thus quoting Genesis 15:6.

 For if Avraham was declared right by works, he has ground for boasting, but not before Elohim.
 For what does the Scripture say?
 “Avraham believed Elohim, and it was reckoned to him for righteousness“.
 And to him who is working, the reward is not reckoned as a favor but as a debt.
 And to him who is not working but believes on Him who is declaring right the wicked, his faith is reckoned for righteousness, (Rom 4:2-5)

-The confusion, however, comes when we consider what the other apostle, Ya’akov (James) has stated that Avraham was declared right by works, and not by faith alone.
+The confusion, however, comes when we consider what Ya’akov has stated, quoting the same verse in Genesis, namely, that Avraham was declared right by works, and not by faith alone.

 Was not Avraham our father declared right by works when he offered Yitschak his son on the altar?
 Do you see that the faith was working with his works, and by the works the faith was perfected?
 And the Scripture was filled which says, “Avraham believed Elohim, and it was reckoned to him for righteousness”.
 And He called him, “he who loves Elohim”.
 You see, then, that a man is declared right by works, and not by faith alone.
 (Jas 2:21-24)